gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

     :align: center
     :alt: triangle_labels

-| The code below uses sequencing only.
 | The code below draws a triangle of given Side, Angle, Side.
 | The code uses variables for side a, angle C, side b.
-| The code completes the triangle by storing the start position and returning to it.
+| The code also amkes use of the heading and start position.

 .. code-block:: python